Enjoying our puzzle hints?

 Actually belongs to: GLOOMY

-LOW seems like it belongs to the MUSCULAR group due to its association with physical strength, but it actually belongs to the GLOOMY group as it refers to a low mood or position.
+LOW seems like it belongs to MUSCULAR, MINUS "ED" SOUND due to its association with physical strength, but it actually belongs to GLOOMY due to its meaning 'not high or great in amount or degree'

 Today's Tricky Traps — Red Herrings Explained